HENNGE/minisignxml/README.md

 * Only support X509 certificates and RSA private keys
 * Uses `lxml` for XML handling and `cryptography` for cryptography.
 * Only supports a single signature, with a single reference in a document.
+* Support certificate rollover by providing multiple certificates when verifying a document.

 `minisignxml` performs no IO and you have to manage and load the keys/certificates yourself.